-The Academy is a remarkable two-week program for high school students who are considering careers in such exciting areas as mathematics, and the natural and physical sciences.
+The Academy is a remarkable ten day program for high school students who are considering careers in such exciting areas as mathematics, and the natural and physical sciences.
 In classes and seminars, you'll sharpen your math skills, explore important topics in science, and master a variety of computer programs.

 Applications are accepted on a rolling basis beginning March 1.
 Space is limited to 20 students.